 As the use of drones in the telecommunications industry continues to grow, there will be an increasing demand for qualified drone operators.

 Telecommunications work offers a variety of opportunities for UAS pilots.
 Some of the most common types of missions that drone operators fly in this field include:

 Whether you are interested in dock management, emergency services, or environmental resource protection, there are many exciting opportunities available for UAS pilots like you in the telecommunications industry.

-In the science, technology, engineering, and mathematics (STEM) fields, the use of unmanned aerial vehicles (UAVs) has grown.
+In science, technology, engineering, and mathematics (STEM), the use of unmanned aerial vehicles (UAVs) has grown.
 This implies that UAV training should be incorporated into STEM education at a greater rate.

 The following are some of the top college drone programs that we’re aware of:

 There are a variety of apps and curriculum resources available for drone pilots looking to use their skills.